jwAi Submissions

 Submissions

-Please submit your manuscripts for consideration here.
-The form requires that you submit an abstract and upload a MS Word file prepared for blind review.
+Please submit your manuscripts for consideration using the form linked below, which requires that you submit an abstract and upload a Word file prepared for blind review.

 Formatting Notice

-At the review stage, submissions to the jwAi are not required to conform to our style guide for consideration.
+At the desk and peer review stages, submissions to the jwAi are not required to conform to a style guide for consideration.
 However, accepted manuscripts will be required to be revised to follow our style guide.

 Deadlines